commerce-docs/devdocs-for-tests/extension-dev-guide/indexer-batch.md

 *  300 tier prices
 *  About 40,000 products (of which 254 are configurable)

-reducing the batch size for `catalog_product_price` indexer from 5000 to 1000 decreases the execution time from about 4 hours to less than 2 hours.
+Reducing the batch size for `catalog_product_price` indexer from 5000 to 1000 decreases the execution time from about 4 hours to less than 2 hours.
 You can experiment to determine the ideal batch size.
 In general, halving the batch size can decrease the indexer execution time.

 The following examples illustrate how to define a custom batch size for configurable products.
 Add these samples to your  `{Your_Module_Name}/etc/di.xml`.